foundriesio/docs/source/reference/linux-layers.rst

                                       (not officially supported by Meta-Freescale maintainers).
 ==================================    ============================================================

-.. _ref-linux-layers-meta-osf:
+.. _ref-linux-layers-meta-lmp:

-Linux microPlatform Meta-OSF Layer
+Linux microPlatform Meta-LMP Layer
 ----------------------------------

-The Meta-OSF layer provides the Linux microPlatform distribution configuration and a base set of recipes and configs, such as a unified Linux kernel and a gateway image.
+The Meta-LMP layer provides the Linux microPlatform distribution configuration and a base set of recipes and configs, such as a unified Linux kernel and a gateway image.